DeepNought/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The above operation coerced the *activity$steps* column into a list.
+The above operation coerced the *activity$steps* column to a list.
 Coerce it back to an integer vector.